-Plan Ahead for a Safe and Worry-Free Summer Vacation – The summer vacation season is finally here, which means millions of Americans will be hitting the road after the pandemic put a pause on non-essential travel for over a year.
+Plan Ahead for a Safe and Worry-Free Summer Vacation – The summer vacation season is finally here, which means millions of Americans will be hitting the road.
 But with travel expected to surge and a recent rise in cybercrime, it is important to keep security in mind as you make your plans.
-Here are six easy ways you can avoid security hassles as you head out for a safe, worry-free, and long overdue summer vacation.
+Here are six tip to help you avoid security hassles as you head out for a safe, worry-free, and long overdue summer vacation.

 Plan Now for a Safe and Worry-Free Summer Vacation

 Lock Down Your Workspace

 As you’re preparing to leave the office before a big vacation, the state of your workspace is probably not a top concern.
 But it should be – especially if you are someone who handles sensitive corporate or personal information.
 Even if you have a private office, you never know who might gain access to your desk while you’re away.
 Before leaving for vacation, or an extended period, get in the habit of shutting down computers, removing mobile devices, and securing any sensitive papers that are easily accessible.

 If you’re planning to bring any devices with you on your trip, be sure they are updated, backed up to the cloud, and are equipped with powerful cybersecurity software.
 To avoid loss or theft, it’s a good idea to only bring the devices you will need and set up multi-factor authentication, trackers, and the ability to erase the device remotely if it should go missing.
 It’s also a good idea to change passwords on accounts and scan for malware and other vulnerabilities when you return home.